-The Judicial Council’s Information Technology (JCIT) Division develops, supports and enhances automation projects for all levels of court throughout the State of Georgia.
-The JCIT Division offers consulting and research services, provisioning of hardware resources and compliance with legislative mandates as well as keeping up with industry fluctuations.
-JCIT utilizes an ‘Enterprise’ approach to offering solutions that have statewide applicability and can be leveraged for all court customers and ancillary entities.
-JCIT Staff also manages desktop software and equipment, virtual environments, the AOC network, e-mail, and multiple Judicial Branch websites and listservs.
+The Judicial Council of Georgia’s Administrative Office of the Courts Information Technology (JC/AOC IT) Division develops, supports and enhances automation projects for all levels of court throughout the State of Georgia.
+The JC/AOC IT Division offers consulting and research services, provisioning of hardware resources and compliance with legislative mandates as well as keeping up with industry fluctuations.
+JC/AOC IT utilizes an ‘Enterprise’ approach to offering solutions that have statewide applicability and can be leveraged for all court customers and ancillary entities.
+JC/AOC IT Staff also manages desktop software and equipment, virtual environments, the AOC network, e-mail, communications and multiple Judicial Branch websites.

 In our interdependent court and criminal justice environment, oversight of relevant standards, policies and technical architecture promotes inter- and cross-agency collaboration.
 Partnerships with public and private organizations in setting standards and architecture have led to more efficient and effective technology solutions that benefit the citizens of Georgia.